 In Virginia, makeup artists do not need to pursue licensure or certification.
 However, you may be interested in learning more about the beauty industry in Virginia by joining the Virginia State Beauticians Association.

 Becoming a makeup artist may give you the freedom to explore many different career options.
 Each career path has its own job outlook, so it's important to evaluate your nearby market and decide which path is best for you.
 Some makeup artists work on a freelance basis, while others may work for salons or makeup counters.
-O*Net expects job openings for Virginia beauty professionals to increase by 11% between 2012 and 2022.
-This is very similar to the national job growth (O*Net, 2012).
+CareerOneStop expects job openings for Virginia beauty professionals to increase by 11% between 2016 and 2026.
 In many cases, Virginia beauty professionals can earn salaries that are significantly higher than the national average.
-O*Net reports a median income of $28,000 per year, which is almost $5,000 higher than the national average salary.
-Those with experience and seniority may earn more than $60,200 per year (O*Net, 2013).
+ZipRecruiter reports an average income of $50,254 per year for makeup artists.

 Whether you want to work for yourself as a freelance makeup artist or take on a more traditional job in a salon or makeup shop, a makeup artistry job may have lots of opportunities for dedicated beauty professionals.
 You'll need to be ready to change your schedule at a moment's notice to suit your clients' needs.
 Some clients may call you last-minute for special event makeup, daily makeup, or a touchup.
 You may also need to plan for full days during wedding season, prom or homecoming season, and other major events.
 It's clear that becoming a makeup artist can give you room for upward growth in your career.
 Alejandra Barraza is a makeup artist that moved to the United States from Peru and studied makeup artistry.
 Her hard work and dedication to this field has led to four years as the Best Hair & Makeup award winner at the Latin Grammys, a rewarding career in business ownership, and a great reputation for beautiful makeup.
 As you move throughout the course of your career, you may wish to attend makeup artist courses that show you new techniques and trends.
 Clients will want you to display a wide range of skills, and the more skills you have, the more appealing you may be to employers!
 Contact multiple schools near you to make sure you choose the right makeup artist program!